All humanity is one undivided and indivisible family.

 • Gandhi's Own Struggles and Evolution: Gandhi himself wrestled with applying his universal ideals, making him a more relatable, complex historical figure:

-• Swadeshi vs. Universalism: His emphasis on Swadeshi (serving immediate neighbors first) reveals a tension with pure universalism, perhaps reflecting a belief that change starts locally before spreading outwards.
+• Swadeshi vs. Universalism: His emphasis on Swadeshi (prioritizing immediate neighbors) reveals tension with pure universalism, perhaps reflecting a belief that change begins locally before spreading outward.

-• The Obligation Dilemma & South African Context: The ideal of the universal family can clash with immediate obligations, a conflict Gandhi experienced personally, causing friction with his own family.
+• The Obligation Dilemma & South African Context: The ideal of the universal family can clash with immediate obligations—a conflict Gandhi experienced firsthand—leading to friction within his own family.
 Furthermore, his complex actions in South Africa—including seeking separate status for Indians and participating via a stretcher-bearer corps in the British suppression of the 1906 Zulu Rebellion—illustrate the problematic evolution of his thinking and the real-world challenges he faced in applying his principles consistently.

 • Critiques of Satyagraha's Practicality: Some critics question the universal applicability of non-violent resistance:

-• Political Realism: Satyagraha is argued to rely on a moral dialogue (‘Gandhian dialectic’) that may be ineffective against regimes wholly intolerant of dissent.
+• Political Realism: A moral dialogue ('Gandhian dialectic') underpins Satyagraha, but opponents argue this approach may fail against regimes that wholly tolerate no dissent.

 • Focus on "Humanity": Some argue that an abstract focus on universal "humanity" could inadvertently devalue specific lives or struggles.